 The Icelandic Research Fund (IRF) is an open competitive research fund that operates according to the Act on Public Support for Scientific Research (no. 3/2003 with later amendments).
 The role of the fund is to support scholarly research and postgraduate research education in Iceland.
 To this end, the IRF supports clearly defined research projects of individuals, research groups, universities, research institutes and private enterprises.
+IRF also supports doctoral students at Icelandic universities.
 IRF shall award grants in accordance with the general emphases of the Science and Technology Policy Council, the IRF's funding policy, and based on an expert assessment of the quality of research projects, the capability of the individuals carrying out the proposed research and their ability to devote time and effort to the project.1